g3rv4/g3rv4.com/_posts/2022-04-04-a-plan-for-my-secrets.md

 * It can be easily guaranteed that it doesn't make external calls, ideally without having to inspect the code
 * It will continue running for a long time
 * Assuming a browser is compromised by an extension, that shouldn't matter (I consider all extensions I didn't build insecure)
+* Needs to work on x86 processors and on the fancy M1

 ## Alright, where can I see this tool?